PNI : Industrial Anomaly Detection using Position and Neighborhood Information

-In contrast, anomaly score of $\Phi_i(\mathbf{x})$ is dependent on neighborhood features and position of the feature in the whole image $x_i$.
-For example in Figure \ref{Example_MVTec}, transistors in the normal dataset are located in the center of images (the left image of the third row) and electric wires are located in their sheath (the left image of the first row).
-Therefore, when we note position and neighborhood information as $\Omega$, anomaly score of $\Phi_i(\mathbf{x})$, $S(\mathbf{x})$, can be represented as negative log-likelihood of conditional probability of $\Phi_i(\mathbf{x})$ given $\Omega$:
+In this paper, we argue that the probability should be modeled based on the position and neighboring features.
+As shown in Figure \ref{Example_MVTec}, electric wires are located within their sheaths (as seen in the left image of the first row), while transistors in the normal dataset are typically located at the center of the images (as seen in the left image of the third row).
+Denoting position and neighborhood information as $\Omega$, the anomaly score $S(\mathbf{x})$ is represented as negative log-likelihood of conditional probability of $\Phi_i(\mathbf{x})$ given $\Omega$: